 This would give you a good blend of reps across the hypertrophy spectrum, allowing for good adaptations across the board.

-Now you could switch to some assistance exercises, like a weighted push-up or some incline dumbbell presses, and do the same thing.
+Now you could switch to some assistance exercises for your chest that will support your benching, like a weighted push-up or some incline dumbbell presses, and do the same thing with the reverse pyramid scheme.